Last Updated on

 Take a moment to clean up your tools and equipment before putting them away.

-You can wipe down your oscillating multi-tool with a microfibre cloth to prevent dust
+You can wipe down your oscillating multi-tool with a microfibre cloth to prevent dust caking on it and to keep the internal components free of dust build up.

 Your grout removal blade can be cleaned under a stream of clean water and some gentle rubbing with a cloth.